smilingprogrammer/GSOC25/README.md

 - Integrated to work with Github Action.
 - Manual trigger of Pipeline.

-The project was created by the code easily understood for future contibutions.
-Well structured for understanding, and to be easily used for retraining of Safaa model through GitHub action.
-Additionally made easier to make decision on whether to merge retrained model PR or not.
+The pipeline project code is made easy to understand for future contributions.
+It is well-structured for clarity and can be easily used to retrain the Safaa model through GitHub Actions.
+Additionally, it simplifies the decision-making process (through metrics display in CI PR) on whether to merge a retrained model PR or not

 <p align="center">
   <img src="files/safaapipe1.png" alt="Retraining Step" width="800"/>